-Further, voluntary separation benefits are also considered by the Bank's retirement plan for employees who have served at least five consecutive years following the vesting schedule outlined in the program; while employees separated because of death or disability are granted with all accrued retirement benefits plus a fixed amount.
+Further, voluntary separation benefits are also considered by the bank's retirement plan for employees who have served at least five consecutive years following the vesting schedule outlined in the program; while employees separated because of death or disability are granted with all accrued retirement benefits plus a fixed amount.

-Members of the Board holding management positions, and form part of the manpower complement of the Bank are qualified for the retirement benefit plan.
-Otherwise, he/she shall receive benefits prescribed in the Bank's bylaws.
+Members of the Board holding management positions, and forms part of the manpower complement of the bank, are qualified for the retirement benefit plan in place; otherwise, he/she shall receive benefits prescribed in the bank's by-laws.

-A Director of the Bank is required to serve at least one year from the date of his/her election.
+A Director of the bank is required to serve at least one year from the date of his/her election.
 Unless a director resigns, is removed from office, or unable to act because of death, disqualification, or otherwise, he/she shall hold office during the term for which he/she was elected until his qualified successor is elected in the next annual meeting of the stockholders.

-A Director can be nominated and elected in office given he is in good health and mentally apt.
-No term limit in office is defined for a Director, except for the limitations described in the preceding paragraph, provided, he/she was duly elected according to existing corporate By-laws.
+A Director can be nominated and elected in office given he is in good health and mental aptness.
+No term limit in office is defined for a Director, except for the limitations described in the preceding paragraph, provided, he/she was duly elected according to existing corporate Bylaws.